hkroniBD/DataScience/ML/00: Stepping into Machine Learning.md

   - Example: Grouping customers by shopping habits.
 - **Reinforcement Learning**: Learn by trial and error.
   - Example: A robot learning to navigate a maze by trying different paths.

+## Real-World Examples
+- **Healthcare**: Predicting diseases from symptoms.
+- **Finance**: Detecting fraudulent transactions.
+- **Entertainment**: Recommending songs or movies (e.g., Netflix, Spotify).
+- **Education**: Predicting student performance (like our example).

+## Common Tools
+- **Python**: Popular programming language for ML.
+- **Scikit-learn**: Easy library for building ML models.
+- **Google Colab**: Free platform to try ML without installing software.

+## Next Steps
+- Try a simple project: Predict something fun, like whether a movie will be a hit based on its genre and budget.
+- Explore free online courses (e.g., Coursera’s ML for Beginners).
+- Experiment with tools like Google Colab to build your own models.